simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 - All support for the Shibboleth 1.3 / SAML 1.1 protocol has been removed.
 - Sessions are no longer backwards compatible with previous versions.
 Make sure to clear your session cache during the upgrade process.
 How to do this depends on your session backend.
+- EntityIDs are no longer auto-generated.
+Make sure to set it to something senseful in the array-keys in `metadata/saml20-idp-hosted.php`

 Configuration changes
 ---------------------